 Most parks are open to the public from 7am to 10am, with the exception of Conejo Community Park and Lynn Oaks Park (7am-6pm Oct-Mar, 7am-8pm Apr-Sep), Conejo Creek North Park (7am-6pm Nov-Feb, 7am-7pm Mar & Oct, 7am-8pm Apr-Sep) and Conejo Creek Dog Park (7am-8:30pm).

-CRPD maintains a map of parks and facilities it maintains at www.crpd.org/parkfac/parklisting1.asp.
-Some additional observations below
+CRPD maintains a list of parks it maintains at crpd.org/parkfac/parks/default.asp.
+Some additional observations below.